kubevirt/kubevirt.github.io/README.md

   podman run -it --rm --name kubevirtio -p 4000:4000 -v $(pwd):/srv/jekyll:Z jekyll/jekyll jekyll serve --watch --future
   ```

   **NOTE**: The Z at the end of the volume (-v) will relabel its contents so it can be written from within the container, like running `chcon -Rt svirt_sandbox_file_t -l s0:c1,c2` yourself.
+Be sure that you have changed your present working directory to the git cloned directory as shown above.

 - On an OS without SELinux: